F-1 and J-1 International Student Services

 When the Office is Closed

-Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature or new I-20/DS-2019, please complete a shipping request via eShipGlobal (instructions below) and email your international student advisor to request a new I-20/DS-2019.
+Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature or new I-20/DS-2019, please complete a shipping request via eShipGlobal (instructions here) and email firstname.lastname@example.org to request a new I-20/DS-2019.
 The immigration document will be issued and sent to you when the office reopens.